-- a.
+a.
 Modern epistemology began with finite man, "I," not God.
-"I think, therefore I am."
+"I think, therefore I am (cogito ergo sum)."
 Descartes.

-Human knowledge is no longer viewed as derivative or dependent on God. - b.
-Human knowledge can be built on a foundation common with the
+Human knowledge was no longer viewed as derivative or dependent on God.
+The starting point was human thought.

-- knowledge of the unbeliever.
-This is called foundationalism.
-Ancient Greek philosophy was also foundationalist. - c.
+- b.
+Human knowledge can be built on a foundation common with the knowledge of the unbeliever.
+This is called foundationalism.Ancient Greek philosophy was also foundationalist. - c.
 Human knowledge builds on this foundation through a rigorous use of logic that is independent from revelation. - d.
 Modern epistemology believed that certainty in knowledge was possible and attainable.
 They believed there was a unifying truth, and man could know it.
-They disagreed on what the unifying truth was and how man could know it, but they believed it existed. - e.
-The truth they arrived at they believed was universal, for all time and for all cultures. - f.
+They disagreed on what the unifying truth was and how man could know it, but they believed it existed.
+Absolute, moral, and physical were stable and knowable. - e.
+The truth they arrived at they believed was universal, true for all time and for all cultures. - f.
 Early modernists were almost all theists, but as the presuppositions of modernism were consistently developed it led to the logical end result of philosophic naturalism, materialism, secularism, nihilism, existentialism, and atheism. - g.
 The modernists universe was "closed" to God: divine revelation, providence, and causation in history are presuppositionally rejected.